 - Sunda colugos are excellent climbers but are vulnerable and helpless on the ground.

 - A Sunda Colugo is comfortable enough while hanging underneath a tree branch as it is sitting on the branch.

-- A Sunda Colugo can aerodynamically brake its glide.
+- A Sunda Colugo can aerodynamically break its glide.
 To glide and land without any injury, they need a certain distance.
 Short glides lead to the strongest landing force while a soft landing occurs after long glides.

 - Sunda Colugos can glide for a distance of about 330 feet.
 The recorded longest glide of these little creatures was 446 feet.
-If we compare it with a football field (which has about 360 feet length) it is much greater distance for a small animal.
+If we compare it with a football field (which has about 360 feet in length) it is a much greater distance for a small animal.

-- As Sunda Colugos adapt well to plantations and other habitats, they destroy fruit crops and are considered as pests for fruit plantations.
+- As Sunda Colugos adapt well to plantations and other habitats, they destroy fruit crops and are considered pests for fruit plantations.

 - As a flower and fruit consumer, a Sunda Colugo may have a role in flower pollination and seed dispersal.